 With millions of apps in each of the Apple and Google app stores, listing out every decent travel app would be a full-time job by itself.
 Instead, here are 20+ of our favorite smartphone and tablet apps for travelers.
 There should be something there for everyone!

-- Snapseed – if you want to make your photos look better before you share them with friends and family, this is the app to do it with.
-Forget Instagram filters, Snapseed’s powerful tools give you a better, more natural result. (iOS / Android, free)
+• Snapseed – if you want to make your photos look better before you share them with friends and family, this is the app to do it with.
+Forget the filters, Snapseed’s powerful tools give you a better, more natural result. (iOS / Android, free)

-- Google Maps – the best online maps work pretty well offline as well, with unlimited saved locations and driving directions available even when you’re not connected. (iOS /Android, free)
+• Google Maps – as I mentioned above, the best tool for online maps works pretty well offline as well, with unlimited saved locations and driving directions available even when you’re not connected. (iOS /Android, free)